beevelop/slai.club/presentations/2025-10-17-the-unsung-heroes-traffic-cones/slides.md

 mdc: true
 ---

-# "The Unsung Heroes: Traffic Cones"
+# The Unsung Heroes: Traffic Cones

 🌟 A Story That Defies Logic